 My name is Ray Phillips.
-I live in Acton, MA and will be 66 years old in March 2014.
+I live in Acton, MA and will be 70 years old in March 2018.
 I ran my first marathon shortly after my 50th birthday in 1998.
-So far I’ve completed 90 marathons, in total, and 14 consecutive Boston Marathons.
-Since 2000, sponsored by Hanscom Federal Credit Union and the generous donations of its members, I’ve been a member of the Children’s Hospital Boston Marathon Team, and that is where I first met Andy Martin, then 4 years old, who has been my Patient Partner for every one of those 14 Boston Marathons.
+So far, through January 2018, I’ve completed 107 marathons, in total, and 18 consecutive Boston Marathons.
+Since 2000, sponsored by Hanscom Federal Credit Union and the generous donations of its members, I’ve been a member of the Children’s Hospital Boston Marathon Team, and that is where I first met Andy Martin, then 4 years old, who has been my Patient Partner/Teammate for every one of those 18 Boston Marathons.

 But the real heart of this story is that when Andy Martin was just 4 years old, he made it his goal to be a wheelchair entrant in the Boston Marathon.
 In this story, we’ll recount our journey together in pursuit of fulfilling Andy’s hopes and dreams of actually becoming a wheelchair entrant in the Boston Marathon.
-Andy has even decided on a specific date on which he plans to accomplish this mission, and has included me in his plan.
-We’ll reveal the details later in this narrative.
 The story will provide a chronicle of experiences related to our Children’s Hospital Boston Marathon Team partnership, starting with our first meeting at a reception prior to the 2000 Boston Marathon, through the present, and a look ahead into the future.